BASS Politics and Sociology / Course details

 Learning outcomes

-On completion of this unit successful students will be able to demonstrate their knowledge of the meaning and measurement of development and a superficial understanding of all and deep understanding of at least one of the following books:
+On completion of this unit successful students will be able to demonstrate their knowledge of the meaning and measurement of development and a superficial understanding of all and deep understanding of at least one of a range of important books – the list of books may include:

 Syllabus